DeLuks2006/Pipedream/README.md

 ## $$\text{About:}$$

 Nothing special.
-Just a fully recursive portable executable (PE) loader written in C++.
+Just a fully recursive portable executable (PE) loader written in C.

 The idea for this project popped up in my head while solving random easy Codewars problems with recursion to practice for my exam, the exact thought was: